-Like addition, subtraction and multiplication, division is one of the basic operations of Arithmetic.
+Division is one of the basic operations of Arithmetic.
 When you divide something, it means you separate it or share it into equal parts.
-So when you divide a number, you’re splitting it into equal parts.
 Like subtraction is the inverse operation of addition, division is the inverse operation of multiplication.
 Division can be denoted by any of the following 3 symbols – the slash ( / ), the horizontal line ( – ) or the division symbol ( ÷ ).
 Divisibility rules make learning division easier, and help your child learn to divide easily using these divisibility rules worksheets.

 Math is not always easy to understand, some children have more difficulty understanding math concepts than others.
 In such cases, you’ll need to explore different methods of teaching a concept.
 Sure math is full of problems, but it doesn’t have to make your life problematic.
 Sometimes a problem just needs a bit of patience and exploring it from a different angle.
 And a few tips and tricks here and there will also make your life a lot easier when you’re teaching math to your kid.
 Divisibility rules are one such trick.
-It is needless to say, math worksheets for kids like divisibility rules worksheets to help your child learn the divisibility rules or tests.
+It is needless to say, math worksheets for kids like divisibility rules worksheets are a wonderful tool to help your child learn the divisibility rules or tests.